 There are a few studies that suggest alkaline water might be helpful for your health in particular ways:

-2020 study on mice found that daily intake of alkaline water improved markers of aging in the DNA of the mice. - A
+• A 2020 study on mice found that daily intake of alkaline water improved DNA aging markers.

-2018 study on mice suggested alkaline water may help reduce symptoms of nonalcoholic fatty liver disease. - A
+• A 2018 study on mice suggested alkaline water may help reduce nonalcoholic fatty liver disease symptoms.

-2021 study suggests it may help improve bone density in postmenopausal women with osteoporosis.
+• A 2021 study suggests it may help improve bone density in postmenopausal people with osteoporosis.

 Additional larger studies on humans are needed to explore these findings.
 Research is also needed to answer other unbacked claims suggesting that alkaline water has: